I Lost 25 Pounds When I Returned Home to Finland — Here’s Why

 Outdoor activities are embedded in the culture of every stage of life in Finland.
 Perhaps you have read about Nordic babies napping outside, and I can confirm that the rumors are true: people here more or less expect parents to walk their little ones around in their strollers every single day.
 In my city, you frequently see bassinets with water-beaded plastic rain covers and parents trudging their all-terrain baby carriers through the snow and ice.
 Play spaces are strategically placed within walking distance of nearly every neighborhood to offer toddlers and young children the chance to move and practice their gross motor skills.

-Outdoor leisure is encouraged at all ages
+Outdoor leisure is encouraged for all ages

 Once the school year hits, the early childhood education approach in Finland emphasizes free play and physical competence rather than academic skills.
 For example, the national curriculum calls for all children to master basic swimming skills.
 My own children also ski, ice skate, and ride their bikes as part of their physical education.
 While there are units on competitive sports in school, it feels like there is much more focus on learning how to participate in — and hopefully enjoy — active leisure activities.
 Finnish schools tend not to have sports teams.
 Instead, we have clubs and subsidized community education classes that encourage adolescents and adults to stay active.

-To my American sensibilities, the abundance of safe, free greenspaces and the affordability of extracurricular activities not only makes it easier for me to get outside and move on my own and with my kids — it feels almost magical.
+To my American sensibilities, the abundance of safe, free greenspaces and the affordability of extracurricular activities not only make it easier for me to get outside and move on my own and with my kids — it feels almost magical.

 Finnish food simply supports better diet choices.

 From the high cost of meat to the relative scarcity of heavily processed foods, it’s simply easier to make cleaner choices here.
 All food is appreciated and there is a strong cultural distaste for wasting food.
 Hardy crops such as rye, oats, and potatoes make up the backbone of the traditional Finnish diet.
-Local mushrooms, berries, and fish are all common menu items in the cuisine that leans toward simple, wholesome, seasonal foods.
+Local mushrooms, berries, and fish are all common menu items in the cuisine that lean toward simple, wholesome, seasonal foods.
 Bonus points for gathering them on a rejuvenating walk through the forest or fishing during a relaxing stay at the summer cottage.

 Compared to what I grew up with, I see less reliance on food as a primary comfort — and excess is not a virtue here.
 Deep-fried, empty calorie-bomb options are just not as popular here as they are in the States.
 And when restaurants do offer them, it is typically in much smaller portions than most Americans expect.
 Again, this is not to say some people do not eat poorly here, but that healthier options are widely available and socially promoted.

 Healthy eating is also proactively taught in schools.
-For example, the Finnish view a warm, nutritious lunch as a right of every student and offer them for free from preschool through high school.
+For example, the Finnish view a warm, nutritious lunch as a right of every student and offer it for free from preschool through high school.
 Students do not bring food from home, and aside from those with severe allergies or who need special diet accommodations, everyone eats the same thing every day.
 Teachers tend to eat school lunch as well, paying a nominal fee.
 Generally, students serve themselves from the first grade onward, and they are encouraged to take at least a taste of everything, but not take more than they will eat.
-The longer I live here, the more impressed I am with this particular detail of socializing kids on how to eat within community and listening to their bodies when it comes to how much of what food they need.
+The longer I live here, the more impressed I am with this particular detail of socializing kids on how to eat within the community and listening to their bodies when it comes to how much food they need.

 As a teacher, I have a bit of an insider’s view: typical school lunches include several raw items, often a green salad with one or two extra options, such as julienned bell peppers or chopped cauliflower.
 There might be lingonberries or crushed pineapple mixed with shredded cabbage.
 Although they tend to serve whole-grain pasta and brown rice, Finnish-grown potatoes prepared in a variety of ways are featured at least a couple of days a week.
 High-fiber, crunchy rye crackers are offered along with every meal.
 Many students view the soft, dark bread served with soups as a treat.